UU-Human-Evolution/1MB335/Lab4.md

 During the last sessions, you collected and aligned mitochondrial sequences from databases that you will be using for the remaining sessions.
 Today, you will attempt to find genes in them using a simple similarity-based approach with BLAST.

 ## Goals
++ Revisit sequence databases from Lab 2
++ Become familiar with BLAST and its output
++ Find coding regions in the mitochondrial genomes using a similarity-based approach

 ## Input(s)
++ Full mitochondrial genomes collected in previous sessions
++ Protein sequences in FASTA format

 ## Output(s)
++ Alignments of genes with full mitochondrial genomes
++ Lists of hits in the different mitogenomes

 ## Tools
++ Sequence databases
++ (command line) BLAST

 ![](https://upload.wikimedia.org/wikipedia/commons/1/15/Map_of_the_human_mitochondrial_genome.svg)
 **Figure 2: Map of the Human mitochondira**